Geography of Long Island: Geology

 Long Island contains a series of sand and gravel aquifers, geologic formations which can hold, transmit, and yield water in usable quantities.
 All of Long Island's water supply comes from underground water reserves held in aquifers.
 Stacked one on top of the other like layers in a cake, three major and one minor aquifer make up the Long Island aquifer system.
 In sequence from shallowest to the deepest, the Long Island aquifers are: the Upper Glacial, the Magothy and the Lloyd Aquifers.
 All Long Island aquifers receive their fresh water from precipitation which takes from 25 to 1,000 years to migrate through the layers to the aquifers, which hold roughly 70 trillion US gallons (260 km3)—enough to flood the entire surface of Long Island with more than 300 feet (90 m) of water—and can withstand long droughts that could dry up surface-water reservoirs like the ones that supply New York City.
 Almost four million gallons each day are taken from beneath Nassau and Suffolk Counties, providing the primary source of water for the resident population.
 While most homes are on a municipal water system, there are still many areas where homes have their own wells to provide water.
 Both Nassau and Suffolk counties have long recognized their dependence on the aquifers and have stipulated that recharge basins (known locally as sumps) be built to collect ground water.
 Recharge basins are required and sized based upon the scale of any new development on Long Island.
-Due to contamination associated with development, concern to preserve the quality of Long Island's groundwater has become the single most important factor limiting the region's growth.

 In United States v.
 Maine (1985), the U.S. Supreme Court treated the island as a peninsula for the purposes of a boundary decision.
 Despite the legal decision, the United States Board on Geographic Names considers Long Island an island, because it is surrounded by water.

 Climate

 Long Island has a climate similar to other coastal areas in the Northeast; it has hot and humid summers and cool to cold winters.
 The Atlantic Ocean helps bring afternoon sea breezes to the immediate south shore that temper the heat in the warmer months.
 Severe thunderstorms are common, nevertheless, especially when they approach the island from the mainland areas of the Bronx, Westchester County and Connecticut in the northwest.
 The humid subtropical climate zone (Cfa) according to the Köppen climate classification has expanded to include the majority of the area of Long Island (including Brooklyn, Queens, most of Nassau, and parts of Suffolk) due to global warming, This area according to the Trewartha climate classification is oceanic (Do.)
-Trewartha requires at least eight months to be at least 50° F to be considered subtropical and Long Island has six to seven such months.
+Trewartha requires at least eight months to be at least 50°F to be considered subtropical and Long Island has six to seven such months.
 The remainder of the island has January average below freezing and a hot-summer humid continental climate (Dfa.)
-The hardiness zones are 7a and 7b.
+The hardiness zone is 7b except in portions of Suffolk where it is 7a.